NateOConnellPhD/infForest/README.md

 ### Confidence intervals for predicted probabilities (binary)

 For binary outcomes, predicted probabilities live on [0, 1] naturally.
-No logit link, no back-transformation.
+No logit link, no back-transformation -- the probabilities are estimated on their natural scale.

 ```r
 rf_bin <- ranger(y ~ ., data = dat_bin, num.trees = 5000, probability = TRUE)